 BLUE GRASS ENERGY SCHOLARSHIPS

 Blue Grass Energy annually awards ten $1,500 scholarships to graduating high school seniors who live within our service area.
-These scholarships are awarded based on a random drawing on the day of our Annual Meeting, the first Thursday in June.
+These scholarships will be awarded based on a random drawing on June 2.

-- Students are required to register using the online form by noon on June 1.
+- Students are asked to apply for the scholarship using the online form by noon on June 1.